-To graduate with an Associate of Science (A.S.) degree from Sullivan University, the student must complete a minimum of 24 quarter hours of credit in General Education depending on the program.
+To graduate with an Associate degree from Sullivan University, the student must complete a minimum of 24 quarter hours of credit in General Education depending on the program.
 To graduate with a Bachelor degree, the student must complete a minimum of 48 quarter hours of credit in General Education depending on the program.
 Classes must be completed in each of these three categories: